An Italian Restaurant Favorite Made Simply At Home!

 Instructions

 - Cook the pasta.
-Bring a large pot of water to a rapid boil, then season with about 3-4 Tbsp of Kosher salt.
+Bring a large pot of water to a rapid boil, then season with a few tablespoons of Kosher salt.
 Add penne, stir, then cook until al dente, about 10 minutes.
 Before draining, reserve at least 1 cup of pasta water.

 - Sauté the onion.
 To the same skillet, add diced onion and cook 4-6 minutes over medium-high heat, until softened, stirring occasionally.
 Add chopped garlic, ¼ tsp crushed red pepper flakes, and remaining ¼ tsp Kosher salt, then cook 1 minute more.

 - Garnish, then serve.
-Serve immediately with a drizzle of high quality EVOO, extra grated Parmesan, a pinch of flaky sea salt, and lots of fresh basil leaves!
+Serve immediately with a drizzle of high quality extra-virgin olive oil, grated Parmesan, flaky sea salt, and lots of fresh basil!

 Notes